Case Studies of AI in Healthcare: Real-World Applications, Risks, and Lessons

 Breast screening is one of the clearest examples of “human-AI teaming” because many workflows already include double reading and arbitration.
 The study International evaluation of an AI system for breast cancer screening helped push the field toward a more nuanced question than “can AI read mammograms?”—namely, “how should AI change reading strategy without eroding safety?”

-In case studies we trust, AI is positioned as a workflow optimizer: surfacing difficult cases, highlighting regions of interest, and supporting consistent attention in high-volume sessions.
-The subtle but crucial detail is auditability: teams want to reconstruct what the model showed at read time, not just what it would show today.
+In the case studies we trust, AI acts as a workflow optimizer.
+It surfaces difficult cases, highlights regions of interest, and supports consistent attention during high volume sessions.
+The subtle but crucial detail is auditability.
+Teams want to reconstruct what the model showed at read time, not just what it would show today.

 5. Artificial intelligence for digital pathology: whole-slide image analysis and computational consensus for cancer subtyping